jergusnadasky/Album-Tracker/README.md

   ***Don’t share this file!
 It contains your private API keys and phone number.***

   4. Go to https://www.last.fm/api/account/create and create an API Account.
-For Callback URL put http://localhost:8080
+Only input a name.

-  5. Paste API key and API secret into .env file
+  5. Paste API key and API secret into .env file inside of the quotes

-  6. access this page with a web browser https://www.last.fm/api/auth/?api_key=API_KEY_HERE

-  7. click allow access
+  6. run auth_setup.py and click allow access.

-  8. after the redirect, take note of the 'token=' field in the URL and paste it into .env
+  7. after the redirect, copy the url and paste it into the console.

-  9. Run session_key_extractor.py

-  10. take note of the 'key=' ouput in the console and paste it into .env for SESSION_KEY

-  11. Run log_albums.py and profit
+  8. Run log_albums.py and profit